tfle/dotfiles/README.md

 ## Installation

-1. Clone this repository to $HOME with:
+1. Clone this repository to $HOME/dotfiles with:

 ```
-gh repo clone tfle/dotfiles $HOME
+gh repo clone tfle/dotfiles $HOME/dotfiles
 ```

 2. Run the install script with: